Key players in 2023-24 Silly Season

 Carson Hocevar, No. 77 Spire Motorsports Chevrolet (Cup)

-The scoop: Hocevar gets the call-up to the Cup Series as he'll pilot the No. 77 Chevrolet for Spire.
+The scoop: Hocevar got the call-up to the Cup Series as he'll pilot the No. 77 Chevrolet for Spire.
 Aside from his full-time Truck Series duties in 2023, he's competed in six Cup Series races and scored a best finish of 11th at Bristol.

 Sean Gardner | Getty Images